What to Do When Your Spouse Hides Assets

 If you catch your spouse in the act of transferring assets, or better yet, before he or she takes such action, you may be able to present the issue to the court as an emergency matter.
 In appropriate circumstances, the Court can issue an injunction freezing the transfer of assets until a further agreement between you and your spouse or a later court order.
 You may also be able to call the bank and get a temporary freeze of the account to prevent a transfer.

 If your spouse has used marital funds for a purpose unrelated to your family or marriage, the Court may determine he or she has dissipated marital assets.
 This means that the Court can hold your spouse liable to you for the funds even after they have spent the money.

 In circumstances when your spouse has retitled a joint asset in his or her sole name or in the name of another entity, the Court may still consider the asset in a divorce when dividing the marital property.
 If your spouse has retitled an asset in the name of another person or entity, it may be possible to establish a constructive trust, to allow the court to transfer the property back to the original owner.

 Determining the appropriate remedies should be based on the facts of your case and the relevant law, and acting swiftly and resolutely will greatly increase the odds of a positive result.
 If you believe your spouse is hiding assets, the first step is to consult a family law attorney.
 It could preserve and protect you and your family’s finances.

-Erin Kopelman and Chris Roberts are divorce attorneys who handle cases involving domestic relations and family law, including often-complex matters where a spouse is hiding marital assets.
-For more information, contact Erin at email@example.com and Chris at firstname.lastname@example.org.
+Erin Kopelman is a divorce attorney who handles cases involving domestic relations and family law, including often-complex matters where a spouse is hiding marital assets.
+For more information, contact Erin at [email protected].